jrausell/api-nodejs-express-jwt/README.md

     "strict": true, // this will enable all strict type-checking options "esModuleInterop": true, // this will enable emit __importStar and __importDefault helpers for runtime babel ecosystem compatibility and emit CommonJS-spec-compliant export assignments for ES modules
-    "skipLibCheck": true, // this will skip type checking of all declaration files (*.d.ts) "forceConsistentCasingInFileNames": true // this will ensure that casing is correct in imports },
+    "skipLibCheck": true, // this will skip type checking of all declaration files (*.d.ts) "forceConsistentCasingInFileNames": true, // this will ensure that casing is correct in imports "resolveJsonModule": true // this will allow us to import JSON modules },
   "include": ["src/**/*.ts"], // this will include all ts files in src folder "exclude": ["node_modules"] // this will exclude node_modules folder